What is a valuation?

 A valuation is an assessment of the value of a property.
 It should not be confused with a survey (an in-depth assessment of the condition) or a mortgage valuation (a quick check by a mortgage lender to make sure the property is worth what you say it is).

-You can either get a valuation from a Chartered Surveyor or from an estate agent.
+You can either get a valuation from a surveyor or from an estate agent.
 However with estate agents, there is a risk of an inflated valuation (particularly if you are the seller) so if you want a reliable and unbiased opinion you’re better off going with a surveyor.

 What happens in a valuation?